 Outside, the sun crested the horizon.
 Congregants were starting to arrive.

-Bessie cupped her hand to her mouth.
-She asked Sue to keep a secret, “Pastor visited a liquor store with Buster.
-And now look,” Bessie lifted an empty whiskey bottle from the trash, “He must be boozing it up before services….”
+Bessie cupped her hand to her mouth, asking Sue to keep a secret, “Pastor visited a liquor store with Buster.
+And now look,” she lifted an empty whiskey bottle from the trash, “He must be boozing it up before services….”

-My servant Job shall pray for you.
-Job 42:8b
+My servant Job shall pray for you.~Job 42:8b NKUV

-Pastor realized that each day he prayed for Bessie, his perspective of her changed.
-He was not hopeful at first, but now, he saw her as broken but reachable.
+Pastor realized that each day he prayed for Bessie, his perspective changed.
+He was not hopeful at first, but now, he viewed her as reachable.
 His intercession for Bessie had become a free-flowing move of the Spirit.
-At times, he even wept for her.
-He knew the work of the Spirit would eventually manifest outwardly even though he did not yet see any change in Bessie.
-Love would win, and he planned on making a difference through intercession.
+At times, he wept hard for her.
+He knew the work of the Spirit would eventually manifest outwardly.
+Love would win, and he planned on continuing his intercession.

-Lord, lay not this sin to their charge.
-Acts 7:60b KJV
+Lord, lay not this sin to their charge.~Acts 7:6b KJV

 “Father, forgive Bessie, too.
 She’s not aware of what she’s doing.”
 He hoped his prayers could help rewrite Bessie’s story….
 He brushed away the tear, and moved to the next pew section, praying blessings on each person who came to Sunday service, calling in salvations, healings, marital restoration, and family unity.

 “Welcome!”
-Pastor said, greeting each person with a hardy handshake.
+Pastor greeted each person with a hardy handshake.
 He knew a secret he longed for Bessie to learn—that God’s love transforms rivals into friends.

 Lord God, help my prayers to be a wellspring of life for those who are far from You.

-Copyright 2019: Prayers for Bessie: Author Diane Virginia Cunio; Pen Name Diane Virginia: All Rights Reserved: http://www.vinewords.net/prayers-for-bessie/devotion
+Copyright 2019: Prayers for Bessie: Diane Virginia: All Rights Reserved

-Published: Sept 7, 2019: Christian Devotions Ministries: Martin Wiles, Managing Editor: Cindy Sproles, Executive Editor: www.christiandevotions.us
+Published: Sept 7, 2019: Christian Devotions Ministries: Martin Wiles, Managing Editor: Cindy Sproles, Executive Editor